AriFordsham/GHCWiki/building/using.md

 - Finally, the stage 1 compiler is used to build GHC itself again, this time against the libraries we just built.
-This GHC is called stage 2, and can be invokes as `inplace/bin/ghc-stage2`.
+This GHC is called stage 2, and can be invoked as `inplace/bin/ghc-stage2`.

 There's an optional final stage, using the stage 2 compiler to build a